 What May Happen After You File a Motorcycle Injury Claim?

 After an accident, the first step is to seek medical attention.
 An investigation will be performed by the insurance company to determine who was at fault.
 Filing a motorcycle burn claim will require you to provide medical information about your injury and how it was received.
 The insurance company will review this information during the investigation and advise you of the outcome.
-As soon as fault has been determined, you will be advised as to whether or not your claim will be accepted.
+As soon as the fault has been determined, you will be advised as to whether or not your claim will be accepted.
 If it isn’t, you may have the option of filing a personal injury lawsuit.

 Any type of motorcycle injury is serious.
 If you have received a motorcycle burn injury and have questions about how to file a claim, you need to contact your insurance agent.
 At Action Insurance Group, our goal is to make sure you always have the information you need.
 We can help you find reliable insurance for the right price.